Axion Poltergeist

 We also mention possible extensions of this work.
 1) We neglected the contributions from nonlinear density fluctuations by introducing $k_\tmax$ in this work, but they may produce non-negligible GWs.
-These contributions need to be calculated with non-perturbative methods.
+Since these GWs cannot be calculated within the linear perturbation theory, we need to calculate them with a non-perturbative method, such as lattice simulations and the $N$-body simulations~\cite{Kawasaki:2023rfx}.
+See also Refs.~\cite{Jedamzik:2010dq, Jedamzik:2010hq} for earlier attempts.
 2) When the curvature power spectrum is enhanced on small scales or the isocurvature perturbations of the axion rotation are large, an observable amount of GWs can be produced in a wider class of cosmological histories and axion models.
-If the matter-to-kination transition is sudden and the axion rotation dominates for a long period, the Poltergeist mechanism dominantly produces GWs and our analysis in this letter is applicable just by increasing $A$, though the cutoff $k_\tmax$ becomes smaller because the density perturbations reach unity within a shorter time period after its horizon entry.
+If the matter-to-kination transition is sudden and the axion rotation dominates for a long period, the poltergeist mechanism dominantly produces GWs and our analysis in this letter is applicable just by increasing $A$, though the cutoff $k_\tmax$ becomes smaller because the density perturbations reach unity within a shorter time period after its horizon entry.
 Even if the transition is not so sudden, or the axion rotation domination occurs only for a short period or does not occur at all, strong GWs can still be induced because of the large density perturbations.
 Computation of the GW spectrum for these cases, especially for the no-axion-domination case, requires careful calculation of the evolution of the density perturbations of the two fluids, axion and radiation.
 3) The large axion isocurvature perturbations can also produce primordial black holes via the collapse of large fluctuations.
+During the axion-dominated era, the large axion isocurvature perturbations become the curvature perturbations and PBHs can be produced from the large curvature perturbations.
+In our scenarios, the first part of the axion-dominated era is a MD era and the PBH production rate is enhanced during the MD era due to the absence of the pressure in fluid~\cite{Khlopov:1980mg,Khlopov:1982sov,Harada:2016mhb,Harada:2017fjm}.
+This would result in the increase of the PBH abundance only within the mass range that corresponds to the horizon scales during the MD era.
 Investigations for these topics are left for future work.

 {\bf Acknowledgment.} K.I.~and T.T.~thank Kyohei Mukaida for discussions on axion rotation physics at the initial stage of this work.
 K.H.~thanks Raymond Co, Nicolas Fernandez, Akshay Ghalsasi, and Jessie Shelton for collaboration on a related project.
 K.I.~was supported by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli.
 K.H.~was partly supported by Grant-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Japan (20H01895) and by World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
 The work of T.T.~was supported by IBS under the project code, IBS-R018-D1.